 Step 3: Earn Recognition for taking action to make more sustainable choices in your lab.
 The Green Labs at Emory Team will review your checklist and award your lab with a certification level.
 You will receive recognition through the Green Labs at Emory webpage, the EHSO Lab Rat, and with visible lab signage and graphics provided to you.

 Step 4: Apply for funding to implement the actions on your checklist and new innovations by submitting a Green Lab Incentives Fund Application.
-2016-2017 applications are closed.
-Please check back in September 2017 for the next round of funding.
+2017-2018 APPLICATIONS ARE NOW OPEN AND DUE BY MIDNIGHT ON WEDNESDAY, OCTOBER 4, 2017.
+DOWNLOAD APPLICATIONS HERE.

 For questions about Green Labs at Emory, contact firstname.lastname@example.org.
 Also, email to request sustainability decals, available to anyone, to start promoting sustainable behaviors in your own work space.